jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 ### Q4: support more programs
 Can MOKIT support more types of files?
-Transferring MOs between other programs like QChem, NWChem is possible?
+Transferring MOs between other programs like NWChem or BAGEL is possible?

-A4: The author jxzou wishes to make the MOKIT recognize all kinds of MO files of quantum chemistry programs, but he is not likely to be familiar with all programs.
-Therefore, if you are very familiar with any program (other than supported ones in MOKIT), and you happens to need a transferring of MOs, please contact jxzou and tell him the information in the MO file of that program.
+A4: The MOKIT developers wish to make the MOKIT recognize all kinds of MO files of quantum chemistry programs, but they are not likely to be familiar with all programs.
+Therefore, if you are very familiar with any program (other than supported ones in MOKIT), and you happens to need a transferring of MOs, please contact MOKIT developers and tell the information in the MO file of that program.
 With the help from experienced users, the development will be much easier and quicker.

 ### Q5: OpenMolcas: Error in keyword